mrmdudek/ATMEGA-328p-MCP9808-I2C/README.md

 Synchronous Communication System project for laboratory exercises of Electronic Systems (SELE) course on Faculty of Engineering of University of Porto (FEUP).

-Written in Visual Studio Code with PIO
+Written in Visual Studio Code with PIO,
 Tested 11.12.2019